HolgerJMeyer/x2g/doc/x2g-rule-language.md

 # X2G rule language

 The document describe the first draft of the X2G rule language for mapping XML documents to Property Graphs.
 Main concepts of the rule language are:
-* extracting XML fragments by XPath expression,
+* extracting XML fragments by XPath expression, JSON fragments by JSON path, and relational data by SQL queries
+* extracted data is bound to variables
 * generating nodes and edges from literals and the evaluation of variable bindings,
 * nested evaluation of statements in the context of other statements and variable bindings.
 Rules have a head matching some XPath expressions or node or edge labels.
 The body can contain local match rules or node and edge generation statements.